jovialgent/ivx-js/docs/developer/tutorial.set-up-a-404-state.md

 }
 ```

-* Add a rule object the `pageNotFoundStates` array with the `stateId` you wish it to redirect to
+* Add a rule object the `pageNotFoundStates` array with the `stateId` you wish it to redirect to.

 ```
 {